All excursions are led personally by Modou Colley.

 Predominantly agricultural land situated close to Abuko, area consists mainly of small cultivated rice fields.

-Species regular seen here :- Black Crake / African Jacana / Greater Painted Snipe / Blue bellied Roller / Striated Heron / Hooded Vulture / Grey Woodpecker / Intermediate Egret Grey Hornbill / Senegal Coucal / Little Bee-eater / Striated Heron Spur winged Plover / Hamerkop / Palm nut Vulture / Wire tailed Swallow / African Palm Swift / Fork tailed Drongo / White billed Buffalo Weaver / Pia Piac / Red billed Firefinch / Orange cheeked Waxbill
+Species regularly seen here :- Black Crake / African Jacana / Greater Painted Snipe / Blue bellied Roller / Striated Heron / Hooded Vulture / Grey Woodpecker / Intermediate Egret Grey Hornbill / Senegal Coucal / Little Bee-eater / Striated Heron Spur winged Plover / Hamerkop / Palm nut Vulture / Wire tailed Swallow / African Palm Swift / Fork tailed Drongo / White billed Buffalo Weaver / Pia Piac / Red billed Firefinch / Orange cheeked Waxbill

 |Wetland habitat - Marakissa |

-Species that have been seen here previously :- Dwarf Bittern / Blue Breasted Kingfisher / Black Crake / Lesser Honeyguide / White breasted Cuckoo Shrike / Yellow billed Woodpecker / Gabar Goshawk / Black crowned Tchagra / Western banded Snake Eagle Senegal Thick-knee / Northern Puffback / White breasted Cuckoo Shrike / Hamerkop / Brown Snake Eagle / African Harrier Hawk Shikra / African Jacana / Senegal Thick-knee / Wattled Plover Black headed Lapwing / Black billed Wood Dove / Green Pigeon Violet Turaco / Klass's Cuckoo / Diederic Cuckoo / Broad billed Roller / Blue bellied Roller / Green Wood Hoopoe / Red billed Hornbill / Pied Hornbill / Grey Hornbill / Bearded Barbet / Fine Spotted Woodpecker / Red chested Swallow / Common Bulbul Grey backed Camerotera / Tawny flanked Prinia / Brown Babbler
+Species that have been seen here previously :- Dwarf Bittern / Blue Breasted Kingfisher / Black Crake / Lesser Honeyguide / Red Shouldered Cuckoo Shrike / Yellow billed Woodpecker / Gabar Goshawk / Black crowned Tchagra / Western banded Snake Eagle Senegal Thick-knee / Northern Puffback / White breasted Cuckoo Shrike / Hamerkop / Brown Snake Eagle / African Harrier Hawk Shikra / African Jacana / Senegal Thick-knee / Wattled Plover Black headed Lapwing / Black billed Wood Dove / Green Pigeon Violet Turaco / Klass's Cuckoo / Diederic Cuckoo / Broad billed Roller / Blue bellied Roller / Green Wood Hoopoe / Red billed Hornbill / Pied Hornbill / Grey Hornbill / Bearded Barbet / Fine Spotted Woodpecker / Red chested Swallow / Common Bulbul Grey backed Camerotera / Tawny flanked Prinia / Brown Babbler

 Black capped Babbler / Splendid Sunbird / Beautiful Sunbird